brunokoga/Montevideo/monsters_dir/creatureTypes.md

 **Protean Subtype** : Proteans are serpentine outsiders of pure chaos.
 They have the following traits.

-- Blindsense (distance varies by protean type).
+- Blindsense (distance varies by protean type.
 - Immunity to acid.
 - Resistance to electricity 10 and sonic 10.
 - Constrict and grab as special attacks.
 - Supernatural flight.
-- _ [Freedom](../spells/freedom#_freedom) of Movement (Su)_ A protean has continuous _ [freedom of movement](../spells/freedomOfMovement#_freedom-of-movement)_, as per the spell.
+- _ [Freedom](../spell_dir/freedom#_freedom) of Movement (Su_ A protean has continuous _ [freedom of movement](../spell_dir/freedomOfMovement#_freedom-of-movement)_, as per the spell.
 - _Amorphous Anatomy (Ex)_ A protean's vital organs shift and change shape and position constantly.
 This grants it a 50% chance to ignore additional damage caused by critical hits and sneak attacks, and grants it immunity to polymorph effects (unless the protean is a willing target).
 A protean automatically recovers from physical blindness or deafness after 1 round by growing new sensory organs to replace those that were compromised.
-- _Change Shape (Su)_ A protean's form is not fixed.
+- _Change Shape (Su_ A protean's form is not fixed.
 Once per day as a standard action, a protean may change shape into any Small, Medium, or Large animal, elemental, giant, humanoid, magical beast, monstrous humanoid, ooze, plant, or vermin.
-A protean can resume its true form as a free action, and when it does so, it gains the effects of a _ [heal](../spells/heal#_heal)_ spell (CL equal to the protean's HD).
+A protean can resume its true form as a free action, and when it does so, it gains the effects of a _ [heal](../spell_dir/heal#_heal)_ spell (CL equal to the protean's HD).

 **Qlippoth Subtype** : Qlippoth are chaotic evil outsiders from the deepest reaches of the Abyss.
 They have the following traits.

 - Immunity to cold, mind-affecting effects, and poison.
 - Resistance to acid 10, electricity 10, and fire 10.
-- _Horrific Appearance (Su)_ All qlippoth have such horrific and mind-rending shapes that those who gaze upon them suffer all manner of ill effects.
+- _Horrific Appearance (Su_ All qlippoth have such horrific and mind-rending shapes that those who gaze upon them suffer all manner of ill effects.
 A qlippoth can present itself as a standard action to assault the senses of all living creatures within 30 feet.
 The exact effects caused by a qlippoth's horrific appearance vary by the type of qlippoth.
 A successful Will save (DC 10 + 1/2 the qlippoth's Hit Dice + the qlippoth's Charisma modifier) reduces or negates the effect.
 This ability is a mind-affecting gaze attack.
 - Telepathy.
 - Except where otherwise noted, qlippoth speak Abyssal.

 **Rakshasa Subtype** : A rakshasa is a lawful evil spirit born into the Material Plane.
 A shapechanger that can walk with ease among humanoids, a rakshasa's true form has animalistic features and strangely jointed limbs.
 All rakshasas are native to the Material Plane, and have the following traits unless otherwise noted in a creature's entry.

 - Darkvision 60 feet.
-- _Change Shape (Su) _All rakshasas have the ability to change shape into any humanoid, as if using _ [alter self](spells/alterSelf#_alter-self)_.
+- _Change Shape (Su) _All rakshasas have the ability to change shape into any humanoid, as if using _ [alter self](spell_dir/alterSelf#_alter-self)_.
-- _Detect Thoughts (Su) _A rakshasa can detect thoughts as per the spell of the same name.
+- _Detect Thoughts (Su _A rakshasa can detect thoughts as per the spell of the same name.
 This effect functions at CL 18th.
 A rakshasa can suppress or resume this ability as a free action.
 When a rakshasa uses this ability, it always functions as if it had spent 3 rounds concentrating and thus gains the maximum amount of information possible.
 The Will save DC to resist this effect is equal to 10 + 1/2 the rakshasa's HD + the rakshasa's Charisma modifier.
 - _Enhanced Defenses (Ex)_ All rakshasas have DR that can be penetrated by good and piercing weapons only.
 The amount of damage reduction varies according to the specific rakshasa.
 In addition, rakshasas are exceptionally resistant to magic, and possess SR equal to their CR + 15.
-- _Master of Deception (Ex)_ All rakshasas gain a +4 racial bonus on [Bluff](skills/bluff#_bluff) checks and a +8 racial bonus on [Disguise](skills/disguise#_disguise) checks.
+- _Master of Deception (Ex)_ All rakshasas gain a +4 racial bonus on [Bluff](skill_dir/bluff#_bluff checks and a +8 racial bonus on [Disguise](skill_dir/disguise#_disguise) checks.
 - _Spellcasting:_ All but the least of rakshasas have some level of spellcasting ability, and can cast spells as sorcerers.
 The rakshasa's effective caster level as a sorcerer depends on its type, but is generally equal to its CR – 3.

 **Ratfolk Subtype** : This subtype is applied to the humanoid rodents called ratfolk and creatures related to ratfolk.